-The Trustees are of the opinion that there are no material deviations from the Act as a result of the Scheme having obtained the necessary exemptions from the Council for Medical Schemes to achieve compliance.
+The Trustees are of the opinion that there are no material deviations from the Act as a result of the Scheme having obtained the necessary exemptions from the Council for Medical Schemes (CMS) to achieve compliance.
+Although exemptions have been obtained from the CMS, it is a regulatory requirement to disclose all non-compliance matters.